eliekayitare/Introduction_to_linux/README.md

 From the P3 directory, using a relative path: cd ../../../
 This command uses .. to move up one directory level.
-From P3, you need to go up three levels to reach your home directory (mcbishop in the example).
+From P3, you need to go up three levels to reach your home directory (olive in the as changed mcbishop).

-From the P3 directory, using an absolute path: cd /home/mcbishop
+From the P3 directory, using an absolute path: cd /home/olive
 This command uses the full path from the root directory (/) to go directly to the home directory.
 The path will work from any location.